trifectatechfoundation/trifectatech-website/content/blog/Translating bzip2 with c2rust.md

 For this project, we used [`c2rust`](https://github.com/immunant/c2rust) for the initial translation from the bzip2 C code to a Rust implementation.
 The generated Rust code has now been cleaned up and made safe where possible.
 This post describes our experiences using c2rust for this project.

+The work on the project is kindly funded by [NLnet Foundation](https://nlnet.nl/).

 ## Using c2rust

 `c2rust` is an incredibly useful tool developed by [Immunant](https://immunant.com/) and [Galois](https://www.galois.com/).
 It takes a C code base, and turns it into Rust code.
 You can try it online at [c2rust.com](https://c2rust.com/).